africandh-ku/africandh-ku.github.io/collections/_symposium/2022-symposium.md

 <img align="left" style="padding-right:10px" src="{{ site.baseurl }}/assets/img/symp2022//Jennifer.jpg" alt="Jennifer photo" width="200">

 Jennifer Hart is an Associate Professor of History and Affiliate Faculty in Anthropology and Entrepreneurship & Innovation at Wayne State University.
 Her research explores the history of mobility, infrastructure, technology, and space in Ghana, West Africa.
 Her first book, _Ghana on the Go: African Mobility in the Age of Motor Transportation_ (Indiana University Press, 2016), was a finalist for the African Studies Book Prize.
-She directs the public digital history project Accra Wala (<www.accrawala.com>) and writes frequently for public audiences in a range of venues including *The Washington Post*, *Africa is a Country*, *The Conversation*, and *Nursing Clio*.
+She directs the public digital history project [Accra Wala](<www.accrawala.com>) and writes frequently for public audiences in a range of venues including *The Washington Post*, *Africa is a Country*, *The Conversation*, and *Nursing Clio*.

 <div style="clear:left"></div>